Finding Intuition

 ├── themes/

-└── hugo.toml <-- site configuration
+└── hugo.yaml <-- site configuration

 We now have a basic template for your blog.
 Now we’ll add the Flex theme3.
 First, initialize the myblog as a repository: